Have a big test coming up? Or maybe you need to master a new skill or piece of knowledge for work.

 Before you study, take a few minutes to come to an understanding of what’s really going on.

-Use questions like “What are the main ideas?” and “What are the study goals I need to accomplish?” to help guide your study sessions toward learning the most important concepts instead of just memorizing everything in order.
+Use questions like “What are the main ideas?” and “What are the study goals I need to accomplish?” to help guide your study sessions toward learning the most important points and concepts instead of just memorizing everything in order.

 4. Overcome the “Forgetting Curve” by reviewing info regularly